 Webster is just about 3 miles East of Rochester.
-Just a stones throw from beautiful Irondequoit Bay, we actually overlook it, pretty nice.
+Just a stones throw from beautiful Irondequoit Bay, we actually overlook it (well we used to overlook it until the crappy looking condos went up), pretty nice.
 If you need help picking out a bird, a toy, or a playpen, just ask.
 We will never push a bird on you!
 Don't fall into the trap of being sold what a store has in stock.
 Get what is right for you, we can help!
 We may even talk you out of the idea of getting a bird if we don't honestly think it's a good fit for your home.
 We're just looking out for the birds.
 We have a huge selection of baby parrots, all hand fed, well socialized, and all New York State legal (properly banded) NYSDEC Regulations 6 NYCRR Part 174 Sale of Live Birds.Other pet stores, veterinary hospitals, humane societies, and zoos regularly refer their customers to us (they also shop here).
 That should give you the idea to check us out first.
 We also have not, and will not ever sell birds at a "Bird Mart", flea market, or bird sale.
 We are also NOT affiliated with any so called bird "rescues", even if they tell you otherwise.
 "The Business of Bird Rescue" We also do not post ads, buy anything from or flag anything on internet sale areas.

 There's a lot going on here so take your time and be sure to check out the links page.
 Lots of great bird info can be found there.
 The FAQ page has a lot of information on it as well, all my own information, nothing taken from another web site because I thought it sounded good.
 From training and behavior to how the store got started, need to find a vet, it's all there.
 All this and no dirty words or nudity, hard to find a kid friendly web site these days (if you need help finding dirty words or nudity just ask me when you get here, just kidding... kinda).